Gaussians on Fire: High-Frequency Reconstruction of Flames: Conclusion

 \section{Conclusion}

 We presented a method for reconstructing the dynamics of real fire from high-speed multi-view video using 3D Gaussians.
 To address the limited view constraints inherent in capturing fire with only a few cameras, we separated the reconstruction into static and dynamic components.
-The static background is modeled with vanilla 3DGS using stereo-monocular depth fusion, while the dynamic fire is initialized through a volumetric flow field derived from dense optical flow and optimized within a FreeTimeGS framework.
-Our approach enables temporally coherent, physically plausible reconstructions of flames, even under rolling-shutter distortion and unsynchronized capture.
+The static background is modeled with vanilla 3DGS using stereo-monocular depth fusion, while the dynamic fire is initialized through a volumetric flow field derived from dense optical flow and optimized within a constant-velocity framework.
+Our approach enables temporally coherent reconstructions of flames with substantially improved motion alignment and depth consistency, even under sparse-view capture and consumer-camera timing offsets.
 As future work, we plan to integrate physics-based priors for combustion dynamics to improve the photometric modeling of emissive materials.
-This will enable more adaptive temporal parameterizations of Gaussians, incorporate learning-based flow estimation directly in 3D space.
-Furthermore, this would allow us to extend the system toward fully monocular dynamic reconstruction for greater fidelity.
+This will enable more adaptive temporal parameterizations of Gaussians and incorporate learning-based flow estimation directly in 3D space.
+Furthermore, this would allow us to extend the system toward fully monocular dynamic reconstruction for greater fidelity and robustness.